Download Article

 Skip to data visualization table

-Table 2 shows the quarter-over-quarter, year-over-year, and six-month expectations diffusion indexes for Drilling/Business Activity, Total Revenues, Capital Expenditures, Supplier Delivery Time, Total Profits, Number of Employees, Employee Hours, Wages and Benefits, and Access to Credit from the third quarter of 2020 to the third quarter of 2023.
-It also shows the profitable price, substantial increase price, and expected prices in six months, 1 year, 2 years, and 5 years for WTI crude oil and Henry Hub natural gas from the third quarter of 2020 to the third quarter of 2023.
+Table 2 shows the quarter-over-quarter, year-over-year, and six-month expectations diffusion indexes for Drilling/Business Activity, Total Revenues, Capital Expenditures, Supplier Delivery Time, Total Profits, Number of Employees, Employee Hours, Wages and Benefits, and Access to Credit from the second quarter of 2021 to the second quarter of 2024.
+It also shows the profitable price, substantial increase price, and expected prices in six months, 1 year, 2 years, and 5 years for WTI crude oil and Henry Hub natural gas.

 Selected Energy Comments